Nonye2K3/chia/FAQ.md

 # I have only 10 TB, will I ever win XCH on mainnet?

 Starting with the new consensus algorithm and rewards schedule change in Beta 27, there are 4608 chances per day to win 2 TXCH (and thus XCH on mainnet.)
-If you have 10TB and there are 30PB of total storage on mainnet then you would expect to win ~3 TXCH per day on average.
-The math is .010 PB/30 PB * 4608 * 2 = 3.072.
+If you have 10TB and there are 50PB of total storage on mainnet then you would expect to win ~1.8 TXCH per day on average.
+The math is .010 PB/50 PB * 4608 * 2 = 1.84.
+That means you'll generally win every other day.

 # What is the plot filter and why didn't my plot pass it?